LizardByte/Sunshine/docs/source/about/usage.rst

 -------
 Sunshine will be available on port 47990 by default.

 ..
-Warning:: Do not expose port 47990, or the web ui, to the internet!
+Danger:: Do not expose port 47990, or the web ui, to the internet!

 Arguments
 ---------